When should you start taking collagen? Curious if you’re too young? Too old? Is it too soon or too (*gasp*) late?

 Why are we starting with 2?
 Why not sneak some collagen powder into your newborn or infant’s milk bottle? (fun fact: our founder, Charlie, has done this with all of his kids!)

-Though it’d probably be harmless to give your newborn or infant collagen powder (they wouldn’t taste or smell it since our unflavored multi collagen is fantastic!), we’d simply err on the side of caution and wait till they hit that 2nd birthday.
+Though it’d probably be harmless to give your newborn or infant collagen powder (they wouldn’t taste or smell it since our unflavored multi collagen peptides powder is fantastic!), we’d simply err on the side of caution and wait till they hit that 2nd birthday.

 Then, once at toddler or pre-school age, start sneaking collagen powder into their juice, milk, smoothie, cookies, muffins, pasta, pancakes, and more.
 See our collagen recipes for specific ideas!
 One of our favorites is the No-Bake Collagen Cookie Dough Bites.
 Our chocolate collagen powder also makes the healthiest chocolate milk in the world — YUM!